George-Ogden/concurrent-language/README.md

 - `./timing/` contains code for estimating the coefficients of code vectors.
 ### Scripts
 - The scripts are descripted in [__Scripts__](#Scripts).
-- `./scripts/plots/` contains files for generating the plots in the dissertation.
 ### CICD
 - `.pre-commit-config.yaml` has pre-commit hooks for automatic linting and formatting on commit.
 - `.github/workflows` contains scripts for building and testing on the remote server.